edragonconnect/otto/README.md

 # Otto

+## NOTICE:

+This project is no longer maintained, if you are seeking for a replacement of this Ecto adapter, we would like to recommend [`ecto_tablestore`](https://hex.pm/packages/ecto_tablestore) for your reference.

+## Introduce

 Otto is an easy-to-use wrapper for accessing [Aliyun Table Store(OTS)](https://www.aliyun.com/product/ots), a distributed NoSQL database.
 It is based on package [`ex_aliyun_ots`](https://github.com/xinz/ex_aliyun_ots).
 It works well with `ecto`, which means you can define struct and field types in ecto, then otto will handle it.

 Using otto, you can: